myBus Manage logo

 Bus display in routes tab

-Clicking on the buses, either in the list or on the map, will display the relevant information.
-The down arrow will display additional information.
-You can also call, send messages to that vehicle, view the FMS values, or add a backup bus.
+By clicking on the buses, either in the list or on the map, the relevant information will be displayed.
+The down arrow reveals additional information.
+We can also call, send messages to that vehicle, view the FMS values, or add a reinforcement bus.

 Bus information